Stage One: Non-Directive Meditation

 Some Japanese-styled Zen teachers equate Zen, in its entirety, with this stage of practice.
 Instructions from the popular Japanese-based Soto Zen website (sotozen-net.or.jp) read: "Do not concentrate on any particular object or control your thought.
 When you maintain a proper posture and your breathing settles down, your mind will naturally become tranquil.
 When various thoughts arise in your mind, do not become caught up by them or struggle with them; neither pursue nor try to escape from them.
 Just leave thoughts alone, allowing them to come up and go away freely.
 The essential thing in doing zazen [sitting meditation] is to awaken (kakusoku) from distraction and dullness, and return to the right posture moment by moment."
 [Note 1] Chan practices differ from this interpretation of Zen in significant ways that will be presented in this and subsequent articles.

-This first practice is generally accessible to anyone and some degree of accomplishment can be made with quickly.
-For one who has never approached meditation of any kind before, I recommend the following before getting started with stage one:
+This first practice is generally accessible to anyone and some degree of accomplishment can be made quickly.
+For readers who have never approached meditation before, a few preliminaries:

 - Avoid eating a big meal before starting.
-Find a place without distractions.
-Allocate a fixed amount of time when you can be assured that you won't be disturbed.
+Find a place without distractions, and allocate a fixed amount of time when you can be assured that you won't be disturbed.

 - Sit comfortably on a chair without leaning back on the back-rest.
 Usually sitting on the first third to half works well.
 Avoid couches or furniture with soft cushions: a firm seat helps maitain good posture.
 Sit with the back “straight,” the head and neck in-line with the spinal cord, the shoulders relaxed.